 This is an introductory course in the visual arts.
-Emphasis will be on the elements and principles of design and their relationship to visual communication.
+Emphasis will be on the introduction of a variety of Art Media and Techniques.
 Art history, aesthetics and critical thinking will be introduced and applied within the 2D art making experience.

 Drawing & Painting (Art 2D)

+Credit: .5

+Homework Rating: Low

-Prerequisite: Principles of Art and Design
+Course Number: 3210 Grades: 9-12 Prerequisite: Principles of Art and Design

-This class is a continuation of the painting and drawing skills acquired in Principles of Art and Design.
+This class is a continuation of the painting and drawing skills acquired in Art 1.
 A more personal approach to the subject matter will be encouraged and technical skills will continue to be developed.
 A survey of global art history (ancient to 20th century) will be explored.
+This course may be repeated.

 Sculpture & Ceramics (Art 3D)

+Credit: .5

+Homework Rating: Low

-Prerequisite: Principles of Art and Design
+Course Number: 3230 Grades: 9-12 Prerequisite: Principles of Art and Design

 Modeling, carving, relief and assemblage will be used in the creation of 3D art forms.
 Hand-building techniques will be practiced extensively during the ceramic unit.
 An overview of American Art and Architecture will be examined.
+This course may be repeated.